 Please note: to take part you will need a minimum of 20 employees, this is to protect the anonymity of your staff.

-This year the Index will run from January to December, registration will be open in late June.
+This year the Index will run from January to December, registration is now open.

 We are delighted to celebrate the achievements of our Index participants at our Workplace Wellbeing Awards, recognising not only the top performing organisations but each and every employer who is taking action to prioritise better mental health in their workplace.